peat-platform/peat-docker/README.md

 >Docker is an open platform for developers and sysadmins to build, ship, and run distributed applications.
 Consisting of Docker Engine, a portable, lightweight runtime and packaging tool, and Docker Hub, a cloud service for sharing applications and automating workflows, Docker enables apps to be quickly assembled from components and eliminates the friction between development, QA, and production environments.
 As a result, IT can ship faster and run the same app, unchanged, on laptops, data center VMs, and any cloud.

-In short docker can be thought of as light-weight virtual machines.
+In short docker can be thought of as a platform for hosting light-weight virtual machines.
 These machines are defined using a Dockerfile, which is a set of rules that are used to build a docker "image".
 Docker images can be thought of as a blueprint for a virtual machine, a docker image is static, it can not run any processes, it is similar to a powered of computer.

 To run processed on a docker image you must create a docker "container", this allows a user to run a single main process on a machine, once this process is completed the container will die.
 This is part of the docker philosophy, each container should only do one specific task.

-It is important to note for developers that the main docker process cannot be a daemon process, this will cause the docker container to dir immediately, the main process must run in the foreground.
+It is important to note for developers that the main docker process cannot be a daemon process, this will cause the docker container to die immediately, the main process must run in the foreground.

+Dockers advantages over actual virtual machines are its speed (starting a new container can take less than a second in some cases compared to minutes for a new virtual machine) and space efficiency (if 10 containers are based off of the image 'ubuntu:14.04' and 'ubuntu:14.04' is 100mb then all 10 containers will still only take up 100mb).

 A video introduction to Docker can be found [here](https://youtu.be/ZzQfxoMFH0U)